J2A-org/treelative-client/README.md

       - hierarchical layout
  - somewhere credits to u and me..
 ARUN - SHOW EVERYTHING INSIDE CONTEXT MENU
+ARUN - If logged in, but not authorized - show contact Admins UI // First need to implement firebase
 <!-- ARUN - use stabilizationProgress event to show a loading GIF -->
 <!-- ARUN - style edges differently for child-couple vs couple-partner -->
 <!-- ARUN - Slider - for N/A stuff, keep layout but add placeholders -->
-ARUN - If logged in, but not authorized - show contact Admins UI
 <!-- ARUN - Break full name -->
 <!-- ARUN - Disable dragging of nodes -->
 <!-- ARUN - Fix death -->